PavanRangani/docs/docs/prd/gifting/add-edit-delete-prior-year-record.md

   - Tax Paid
     - Its amount input field.
 Decimal is allowed.
 - Disable `GST Summary Information` section when a user enters a year from 1980 to 1984.
 For this, system shows proper warning message in that section.
 - When user enters a value in the `Annual GST Gifts`, system automatically prefills that value in the `Annual Gift Amount` field if that field is blank.
+If value is already available in `Annual Gift Amount` field, system doesn't change it.
 - On SAVE action, show loader in the dialog until calculation is not completed from server side.
 - Error cases
   - When user enters same year in `Year Input` field then system shows an error message.